Canvasbird/canvasboard/contribution.md

 Yayy!🌼 Your application is served locally in localhost:4200🚀

-## Work on an issue 👨‍💻👩‍💻
+## Work on an issue

-After you set up the Canvasboard set up on your local, you can choose any of the issues from [Issue tracker](https://github.com/Canvasbird/canvasboard/issues) of the repo to work on.
+After you set up the Canvasboard set up on your local, you can choose any of the issues from [Issue tracker](https://github.com/Canvasbird/canvasboard/issues) of the repo to work on.👨‍💻👩‍💻

 For working on an issue: